Belgium Crypto Tax 2026: The New 10% Capital Gains Rate, 33% Speculative, and the End of the 0% Exemption

 5. Reconcile against DAC8-reported data so the declared position matches what the CASP reported.

-Koinly supports Belgian reporting and history reconstruction; confirm it reflects the post-1-January-2026 10% normal-management regime and the €10,000 exemption, as the reform is recent and tool logic may lag.
-Blockpit covers Belgium with DACH-style depth; validate the 2026 reform handling before filing.
-Neither tool decides the normal-management vs speculative characterisation — that judgement, and its documentation, stays with the taxpayer and adviser.
+Koinly supports Belgian reporting and history reconstruction; confirm the post-reform regime handling, as tool logic may lag a recent change.
+Blockpit covers Belgium with DACH-style depth; validate the 2026 reform treatment before filing.
+Neither tool decides the normal-management versus speculative characterisation; that judgement, and its documentation, stays with the taxpayer and adviser.

 Further reading